 45) Ladder of Years by Anne Tyler:

 This book revolves around a married woman who walks out on her family, her husband, her daughters and her sons and doesn’t stop till she reaches an unknown town, with unknown people and starts working all over again.
 She finds a new family and starts caring for new people and sends zero messages to her family.
 This book was weird and funny, however there were tons of times when someone who’s really tired of everything and everyone around them to relate to.

 46) Gay Bombay by Parmesh Sahani:

 I finished this book on the 26th of December and this was one of my favouritest reads of the year.
 I loved everything in this book and loved everything this book stood for.
 This book was a thesis written by Parmesh Sahani for his degree at MIT and was one huge project filled with interviews, and personal experiences and facts and millions, and millions of ideologies and theories that I agreed with 10000000%.

-This book made me very happy and very sad at the same time and the only thing I really hated was that the book was published back in 2008 and I read it in 2015.
+This book made me very happy and very sad at the same time and the only thing I really hated was that the book was published back in 2008 and I read it in 2016.
 But I would recommend this b book to every single person.

 So this ends the 46 books I read in 2016.
-I was soon unbelievably proud of myself.
+I was so unbelievably proud of myself.
 I cried, and I cheered and I felt much more for these books than I did for humans and Idk what I would honestly do if I ever lost my ability to read.